yata-/Bridge/Compiler/TranslatorTests/readme.md

-﻿These server-side NUnit tests are to check transpilation process from end to end and can be considered as integration tests as well.
+﻿﻿These server-side NUnit tests are to check transpilation process from end to end and can be considered as integration tests as well.

 There is `NUnit test project` located at https://github.com/bridgedotnet/Bridge/blob/master/Compiler/TranslatorTests/Bridge.Translator.Tests.csproj